kakderishikesh/BomBot-Chat/DEPLOYMENT.md

-# 🚀 BomBot Full-Stack Deployment Guide
+# 🚀 BOMbot Full-Stack Deployment Guide

-This guide covers deploying the **complete BomBot application** (UI + API) as a unified full-stack application.
+This guide covers deploying the **complete BOMbot application** (UI + API) as a unified full-stack application.

 ## 📋 Overview

-BomBot is now configured as a **unified full-stack application** that includes:
+BOMbot is now configured as a **unified full-stack application** that includes:
 - **Frontend**: React UI built with Vite (TypeScript, TailwindCSS, Radix UI)
 - **Backend**: Next.js API with OpenAI integration and OSV vulnerability scanning
 - **Integration**: AI assistant with thread management and real-time polling